MounikaReddy666/Conversational-Email-Assistant/README.md

 ❌ Error logs (if config fails).

-💡 Example Prompts to Try.
+###💡 **Example Prompts to Try**.

-Send an invitation email to xyz@gmail.com for the hackathon on Saturday.
+- Send an invitation email to xyz@gmail.com for the hackathon on Saturday.
-Send a thank you note to professor for writing my LOR.
+- Send a thank you note to professor for writing my LOR.
-Send an internship request to hr@company.com with my Java & ML skills.
+- Send an internship request to hr@company.com with my Java & ML skills.

 🧠 Challenges I Faced